Our Charlotte Communities

 Entertainment for Every Style of Nightlife

 Whether you’re wild and crazy or relaxed and casual, Charlotte offers a smorgasbord of craft beer, delicious food for every palate, and entertainment from energetic to laid-back.
-The easy thing is finding something to do, the hard thing is to make a choice from all the possibilities
+No matter which of Charlotte apartments you plan to call home, you’ll easily find something to do.
+The hard thing will be choosing from all the possibilities.

 With over 30 miles of greenway running throughout the city and 150 more in the works, it’s no wonder Charlotte has so much to offer those who like to get out and smell the fresh air.
-Add to that an average temperature of 61.5 and beautiful blue skies on most days, and you’ll realize there’s no reason not to take advantage of the scenic trails, hiking, biking, and watersports that make Charlotte such a great place to call home.
+Add to that an average temperature of 61.5 and beautiful blue skies on most days, and you’ll realize there’s no reason not to take advantage of the scenic trails, hiking, biking, and watersports that surround our apartments in Charlotte.

 Enjoy Your Freedom at Freedom Park

 Located in the Dilworth area, Freedom Park features 98 acres of green space.
 It has a full-court basketball court, volleyball courts, batting cages, tennis courts, baseball and soccer fields, and a 7-acre lake.
 Locals claim there’s always a pick-up game on hand at the basketball courts, so don’t be shy if you’re looking for some B-ball action.

 If you’ve got kids, there’s an NFL Play 60 KidZone and tons of walking trails and paths for them to explore.
 You can bring your own food and picnic at one of the five outdoor shelters with grills or stop at the on-site concession stand for a quick nosh or cold drink.

 If you want a bit of solitude, take a walk along serene Sugar Creek and feed the ducks in the duck pond.
 There’s no cost for admission, so come often—the ducks will love you for it.